ChuuniMage/krzysztophor/utilities/roleUtils.md

  ```

 We needed functions exactly like these, but which took role names as parameters.
-However, the `roles.add()` and `roles.remove()` methods only took Role IDs as erguments - so the intermediary function, `getRoleByName` was written, which asynchronously fetches the `Discord.Role` object according to a name given to.
+However, the `roles.add()` and `roles.remove()` methods only took Role IDs as erguments - so the intermediary function, `getRoleByName` was written, which asynchronously fetches the `Discord.Role` object according to the `roleName `input.

  ```typescript
  export const getRoleByName = async (